xian-network/xian-standard-contracts/README.md

 ## Contract Standards

 Each contract in this repository follows a specific naming convention and standardization process to ensure consistency and quality.
-The first standardized contract, a token contract, is named `XSC001` and is located in the `token/XSC001` directory.

 ### Naming Convention

-- **XSC###**: The prefix "XSC" stands for Xian Standard Contract, followed by a numerical identifier indicating the sequence of the standard.
+- **XSC####**: The prefix "XSC" stands for Xian Standard Contract, followed by a numerical identifier indicating the sequence of the standard.

-### Available Contracts

-- **Token Contract (XSC001)**
-  - Location: `token/XSC001`
-  - Description: This contract implements a basic token system, allowing for token transfer, approval mechanisms, and metadata management.

 ## Contact

-For further assistance or to report issues, please open an issue in the repository or contact the project maintainers directly.
+For further assistance or to report issues or propose feature requests, please open an issue in the repository or contact the project maintainers directly.